weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

-This example uses Digital Ocean, but you can just as easily create three instances in [AWS](https://aws.amazon.com/), [Google Cloud Platform](https://cloud.google.com/) or [Microsoft Azure](https://azure.microsoft.com/en-us/services/cloud-services/)or any other cloud provider.
+This example uses Digital Ocean, but you can just as easily create three instances in [AWS](https://aws.amazon.com/), [Google Cloud Platform](https://cloud.google.com/) or [Microsoft Azure](https://azure.microsoft.com/en-us/services/cloud-services/) or any other cloud provider.

 ## Create Three Droplets in Digital Ocean